-Table 6.6 Purchase Type Codes Code Meaning Exempt Category tional information.
+Table 6.6 Purchase Type Codes Code Meaning Exempt Category gia Correctional Industries Administration for additional information.
 MAN Statutory Mandatory Sources of Supply State entity's purchase from sources des- ignated as mandatory (See Section 1.3.3 Tier 3 Statutory Sources Designated as Man- datory).
 For purchases of preferred products from GEPS , use PRF.
 The state entity's issuance of a single PO to a single supplier to purchase a combination of Purchase Type items.
-Some examples of pur- chase types that can be combined on a single PO are shown below: • OMP (less than \$25,000) and SWCM.
-MUL Multiple Purchase • OMP (less than \$25,000) and SWCC.
-HOL Order Types • OMP (less than \$25,000) and AC.
+Some examples of purchase types that can be combined on a single PO are shown below: • OMP (less than \$25,000) and SWCM.
+Multiple Purchase Order • OMP (less than \$25,000) and SWCC.
+MUL Types • OMP (less than \$25,000) and AC.
 OMP (less than \$25,000) and MAN (GEPS mandatory) • OMP (less than \$25,000) and Exempt.
-Contact processimprovement@doas.ga.gov for questions concerning acceptable purchase combinations for use of the MUL code.
-OMP Open Market Purchase A state entity's purchase made on the open market regardless of dollar amount on a one- time basis (e.g., the state entity is not estab- lishing a term contract).
+Contact processimprovement@doas.ga.gov for questions concerning acceptable pur- chase combinations for use of the MUL code.
+OMP Open Market Purchase A state entity's purchase made on the open market regardless of dollar amount on a one-time basis (e.g., the state entity is not establishing a term contract).
 PRF Preferred State entity's purchase of GEPS preferred products.
 (See Section 1.3.4.2 Preferred Products).
-SB Sole Brand State entity's purchase resulting from a sole- brand solicitation.
+SB Sole Brand State entity's purchase resulting from a sole-brand solicitation.
 (See Section 2.3.1 Sole Brand Solicitations).
 SS Sole Source State entity's purchase from a sole source contract.
 (See Section 2.3.2 Sole Source Purchases).
-SWCM Statewide Contract - Mandatory State entity's purchase from a statewide con- tract designated by SPD as mandatory.
-(See Section 1.3.1 Tier 1 - Mandatory Statewide Contracts).
+SWCM Statewide Contract - Mandatory State entity's purchase from a statewide contract designated by SPD as mandatory.
+(See Section 1.3.1 Tier 1 - Mandatory above.
+The "MUL" code is available for use by all state entities.
+Use of the "MUL" code does not alter the state entity's responsibility to comply with other applicable policies within this manual, including, but not limited to:

-Table 6.6

-Purchase Type Codes
+Table 6.6 Purchase Type Codes

 Code Meaning Exempt Category

+Statewide Contracts).

-SWCC Statewide Contract - Convenience State entity's purchase from a statewide con- tract designated by SPD as convenience.
+SWCC Statewide Contract - Convenience State entity's purchase from a statewide contract designated by SPD as convenience.
 (See Section 1.3.4.1 Convenience Statewide Contracts).